muratk5n/thirdwave/en/README.md

 ---

-Doubling nuke plants globally sound far-fetched..
-Too many are freaked out about them; first they'll say 'yeah a GW level nuke plant sounds great man!'.
-But you ask if they want it in their backyard, near their city, they go 'aw man, like, no, how about the neighboring state, they'll be fine with that.. not here'

----

 H2 View: "US Senators discuss clean hydrogen at an energy committee..
 US Senator Joe Manchin has discussed the positive impact clean hydrogen could have on the domestic economy..
 'That is why I